narasimha-31/Pdf-to-QR-Generator/README.md

 ### 💡 Why I Built This

-Most QR generators ask for emails — which feels like data theft in disguise.
+Most QR generators ask for emails, which feels like data theft in disguise.
 This tool is my personal solution to a real-world need: **share my resume instantly** with zero friction, no spam, and no third-party traps.

 ---